gabrielsoltz/metahub/README.md

 1. Clone the repository: `git clone git@github.com:gabrielsoltz/metahub.git`
 2. Change to repostiory dir: `cd metahub`
-3. Create virtual environment for this project: `python3 -m venv venv/metahub`
+3. Create a virtual environment for this project: `python3 -m venv venv/metahub`
 4. Activate the virtual environment you just created: `source venv/metahub/bin/activate`
 5. Install metahub requirements: `pip3 install -r requirements.txt`
 6. Run: `./metahub -h`
-7. Deactivate your virtaul environment after you finish with: `deactivate`
+7. Deactivate your virtual environment after you finish with: `deactivate`

 Next time you only need steps 4 and 6 to use the program.

-Alternatively you can run this tool using Docker.
+Alternatively, you can run this tool using Docker.

 # Run with Docker

-You can run MetaHub using Docker, either building the docker image locally or using the public available image from AWS Registry.
+You can run MetaHub using Docker, either building the docker image locally or using the publicly available image from AWS Registry.

-You can set your AWS credentials using environemnt adding to your docker run command:
+You can set your AWS credentials using environment adding to your docker run command:
 ```
 -e AWS_DEFAULT_REGION -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN
 ```